ZYChenLab/HC-regeneration/README.md

-# HC_Regeneration

-Regeneration of Cochlear Hair Cells in Adult Mice by Chemical Mediated Reprogramming
+This repository contains all codes used to analyse the data reported in "Regeneration of Cochlear Hair Cells in Adult Mice by Chemical Mediated Reprogramming"

 ABSTRACT